-October: What is Grade 2 is studying?
+January: What is Grade 2 is studying?

-Unit of Study: Rural, Suburban, and Urban Communities
+Unit of Study: Urban and Suburban Communities

 Essential Question: What makes a community rural, suburban, or urban?

 Students understand that communities are alike and different.

 Students understand the advantages and disadvantages of living in rural, suburban or urban communities.

 - Living in Rural Communities

 - Town Mouse and Country Mouse by Jan Brett